 - Plumbing & Water

-It doesn’t take much to cause faucet hookups and exposed water pipes to freeze and potentially burst, creating havoc in your home.
-For Oklahoma homeowners, freezing temperatures are a possibility any given day from mid-October to mid-April.
-And just a short period of 30- to 32-degree weather can begin a chain of events that leads to thousands of dollars in water damage.
+It doesn't take much to cause faucet hookups and exposed water pipes to freeze and potentially burst, creating havoc in your home.
+For Oklahoma homeowners, freezing temperatures are a possibility any given day from mid-October to mid-April leaving you scrambling in the spring to fix them.
+Just a short period of 30- to 32-degree weather can begin a chain of events that leads to thousands of dollars in water damage.